Structural Sign Herdability in Temporally Switching Networks with Fixed Topology

-\begin{definition} Let $\mathcal{G}_T(\mathcal{A}_i,\mathcal{B})$ be the digraph associated with a linear temporally switching network.
-Let $\mathcal{G}_{s(i)}$ be the signed layered graph associated with $(\mathcal{A}_i,\mathcal{B})$ on the interval $[t_{i-1},t_i)$.
-A set of nodes $S \subseteq \mathcal{V}_{L_d}$ in layer $L_d$ of $\mathcal{G}_{s(i)}$ is said to be path sign-matched if, for every node in $S$, the sign of the sum of the products of the path weights from the leader node is identical.
-If there exists at least one path from the leader node to a node $i \in \mathcal{V}_{L_d}$ whose sign matches the sign associated with the sign matching of the set $S$, then $i$ belongs to $S \subseteq \mathcal{V}_{L_d}$. \end{definition} As an illustrative example, consider the digraph in Fig.~\ref{total SM}(\subref{SM1}).
+\item The complementary set \(\bar{S} = \mathcal{V}_{L_d}\setminus S\) is said to be \emph{path-sign-matched in a subsequent snapshot} if, for every node in \(\bar{S}\), the sign of the sum of the products of all path weights from the leader node along all paths of length \(d\) is identical, while the corresponding magnitude differs from that in snapshot \(i\) due to a different parametric realization. \end{itemize}

+Moreover, the common sign associated with the nodes in \(S\) is opposite to the common sign associated with the nodes in \(\bar{S}\). \end{definition}

+As an illustrative example, consider the digraph in Fig.~\ref{total SM}(\subref{SM1}).
 Since the graph is a tree, its signed layered representation $\mathcal{G}_s$ is identical to the original digraph.
 In $\mathcal{G}_s$, the leader node~1 is in layer $L_1$, and each remaining node is assigned to a layer according to the length of its walk from the leader.